UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_05.md

 ## Tuples

-Tuples are very similar to lists but with the 2 main differences we are going to discuss are the following:
+Tuples are a data structure very similar to lists but with the 2 main
+differences:

 1. They can be contained in parenthesis, and
 2. They are immutable